alessandroPompaDiGregorio/prob-prog/README.md

 This repository contains the experiments for my thesis: A comparative analysis of verification techniques for probabilistic programs.

-For more details regarding the tools that I have used, visit:
+For more details regarding the tools that I have used, you can visit:
 - https://github.com/moves-rwth/cegispro2
 - https://github.com/Luisa-unifi/probabilistic_programming/blob/main/TSI.py
 ## TSI

 The value of eps is 0.005.
-This allows to obtain a delta which is less than 0.001 (often much less then 0.001)
+This allows to obtain a delta which is less than 0.001 (often much less then 0.001), with the only exception of *die_conditioning* which produces a delta of approximately 0.015.
+This exception is justified by the fact that there is an observation in the program witnessing a rare event ($p\simeq 0.083$).
+Nonetheless, the TSI exp captures the true expected value.

 | Program name      | TSI time | TSI exp          | t (maximum iterations for TSI) | N (tensor dimensions) | Additional details                                                                                                  |
 | ----------------- | -------- | ---------------- | ------------------------------ | --------------------- | ------------------------------------------------------------------------------------------------------------------- |